-Every facility must have CERTIFIED Class A and B operator assigned at all times.
-All Class A and Class B operators must pass an open-book exam developed by the International Code Council (ICC) to be considered CERTIFIED.
-All NEW Class A and B operators must be certified within 30 days of assuming responsibility for a UST facility.
+All UST facilities must have CERTIFIED Class A and B operator assigned at all times.
+All Class A and Class B operators must undergo DEM-approved computer-based training and receive an 80% or higher on a final exam.
+All Class A and B operators must be certified prior to assuming responsibility for a UST facility.

 What is a Class A Operator?

 Class A operators are individuals who have primary statutory and regulatory responsibility for their facility.
 They maintain proper recordkeeping, ensure registration fees are paid, and ensure proper operation maintenance of the UST system and are generally the individual(s) who owns the facility.
 Class A operators are required to be able to be on-site and respond to any emergencies within 4 hours.

 What is a Class B operator?

 Class B operators are responsible for the daily on-site operation and maintenance of a facility.
 They have a practical understanding of UST components, understand best management practices for UST facilities, are trained in emergency response, and perform monthly inspections of the facility.
 The Class B operator is typically the manager or other qualified individual responsible for the day to day operation of the facility.
 Class B operators are expected to respond immediately to any emergencies.